Peter Gordon (chef): Personal life

 Gordon is of Māori and Scottish descent.
 He is the youngest of four siblings from his mother and father.
 He also has 4 half siblings from his parents’ subsequent relationships.
 He moved to Melbourne in 1981 where he first decided to be a chef.

 Since 1999 he has organised an annual charity event "Who's Cooking Dinner?" to raise money for Leukaemia and blood cancer research, since he successfully donated bone marrow to his sister.
 He has raised over £7 million since starting this event.
-He is also a patron of RAFT (Restoration of Appearance and Function Trust), in part due to injuries suffered at the age of 7 when a pan of hot fat fell on him.
+Peter is also a patron of The New Zealand LAM Charitable Trust and The Raukatauri Music Therapy Centre, and an ambassador to KiwiHarvest.

-Gordon has been in a relationship with his partner, Alastair Carruthers, co-chair of the Te Papa Foundation of the Museum of New Zealand and chairman of Allpress Espresso, since 9 April 2011.
-They returned to live permanently in New Zealand in March 2020.
+Gordon has been in a relationship with his partner, Alastair Carruthers, Chair of TVNZ and The NZ Film Commission.
+They returned to live permanently in New Zealand in 2020.